-And they all still taste the same.
-As are sold in the grocery store.
-Bs are usually kept for juicing by like Sunkist or Florida Natural.
-And Cs are the ones that are sent, sold to institutions, like schools or the military.
+However, they all still taste the same.
+A’s are sold in the grocery store.
+B’s are usually kept for juicing by Sunkist or Florida Natural.
+And C’s are the ones that are sent, and sold to institutions, like schools or the military.

-So you’re saying, “What’s this have to do with my loan?”
-Well loans are bundled in A, B and C. As are the ones that you hear advertised on TV and radio.
-And those bundles are in $50 million bundles and they’re sold on the stock market, Fannie Mae or Freddie Mac or Ginnie Mae.
-And all the pieces of paperwork that your lender asks you to gather it’s so that they can make sure that your loan is an A loan.
+A’s are the ones that you commonly hear advertised on TV and the radio.
+Those bundles are in $50 million bundles and they are sold on the stock market, Fannie Mae, Freddie Mac, or Ginnie Mae.
+All the paperwork that your lender asks you to gather is so that they can make sure that your loan is an A loan.